About the Species

 - Older redfish feed on larger invertebrates and small fish.

-- NOAA Fisheries and the New England Fishery Management Council manage the Acadian redfish fishery.
+- NOAA Fisheries and the New England Fishery Management Council manage the fishery.

-- Time/area closures to control fishing effort and protect spawning fish and habitat.
+- Time/Area Closures to protect spawning fish and habitat.